-Unity is a specialist bank for the social economy and wider civil society.
+Unity is a specialist bank for organisations and businesses that aim to create community, social or environmental benefit.
 With over 30 years experience in the sector, we provide tailored day-to-day banking and finance to charities, social enterprises, co-operatives, voluntary and community organisations, trade unions, councils, housing associations and more.

-As well as day-to-day banking services and savings accounts designed to meet the unique needs of these organisations we also provide flexible borrowing options and are committed to lending £100m to social economy organisations between 2013 and 2015.
+As well as day-to-day banking services and savings accounts designed to meet the unique needs of these organisations we also provide flexible borrowing options and are committed to lending to help our customers create positive social impact.

 Unity was established in 1984 by the trade union movement as a different type of bank – a bank identified with and embracing the philosophy of the common good and one that would not principally be influenced by the maximisation of profit.
 Unity would be aligned to the trade union values of job creation and retention and making our communities across the UK better places to live.